net-lisias-kspu/ContractConfigurator/Parameters.md

 Parameters all follow the same general structure - the following attributes are available for all parameters:

-    // The PARAMETER node defines a contract parameter.
-The following parameter
-    // displays all the fields that are supported for a parameter across all
-    // types.
-See the Parameters page for examples of all supported parameters.
     PARAMETER
     {
         // The parameter name is not used, but should be provided to allow for